Tremors (TV series): Home video release

-For several years after cancellation, the series was not available on any form of physical or digital media, and only a handful of episodes could be found on low-quality bootleg recordings.
-Half of the show was finally added to iTunes in September 2008 but many episodes were still missing, leading to speculation that some episodes were permanently lost.
+Half of the show was made available on iTunes in September 2008 but many episodes were still missing.
 It was later made fully available on Hulu and through Amazon.com's Unbox video download service in November 2009, with several episodes finally becoming widely seen for the first time since their original airings six years prior.

 On March 9, 2010, Universal Studios Home Entertainment finally released the complete series on a three-disc DVD set.
 The set contains all 13 episodes in their original production order and no bonus features.
 The set also contains the re-edited version of the episode “Project 4-12” with the alternate beginning and ending scenes.
-Although all episodes are maintained in their original qualities, fans met the DVD set with negative criticism due to its lack of any bonus features, lazy menu screens, and poor cover artwork.

 Cancelled revival

 In 2017, Syfy announced that it had ordered a pilot episode for a new television series in the franchise.
 Kevin Bacon was hired to reprise his role from the first film.
 Vincenzo Natali was set to direct the pilot.
 The following year in April, Bacon said via his Instagram account that "the network has decided not to move forward".